My purpose

 I came to understand purpose through lived experience rather than theory.
 I reached it through the discomfort of trying to be someone who met others' expectations.
 I believed for decades that perfection was about pleasing everyone.
 I believed that perfection meant minimizing my own needs and shaping myself into whatever others wanted.
 This way of living left me exhausted and disconnected from myself.
 I carried the belief that I did not belong anywhere.
 I moved through the world with the constant hope that if I worked hard enough, achieved enough, or showed up flawlessly enough, I would finally know acceptance.

 The turning point arrived when I realized that perfection is not the absence of flaws.
-Perfection is the courage to embrace one’s imperfections fully.
+Perfection is the courage to embrace one's imperfections fully.
 When I decided to accept myself exactly as I am, I discovered a truth that has shaped my entire purpose.
 I want others to feel the safety and liberation that come with belonging.
 I want every person to know that they have a place in this world, and that their existence is not conditional on approval.
-I want people to know that they belong within their families, their workplaces, their communities, their schools, their spiritual spaces, and their own hearts.
+I want people to know that they belong within their families, workplaces, communities, schools, spiritual spaces, and their own hearts.

 Daily choices, daily purpose